Applicants: Please be aware of the following updates:

-The Medical College Admissions Test (MCAT) and 90 hours of accredited arts and science credit are required for matriculation.
-Credit hours must have been earned in colleges or universities whose names appear on the current list of Accredited Institutions of Postsecondary Education as compiled by the American Council on Education, One Dupont Circle NW, Washington, D.C.
-20036.
+The Medical College Admissions Test (MCAT) and a minimum of 90 hours of accredited arts and science credit are required for matriculation.
+Credit hours must have been earned at colleges or universities accredited by one of the regional accrediting organizations as recognized by the Council of Higher Education Accreditation.
+Institutions can be searched at the following website to verify their accreditation status: https://www.chea.org/regional-accrediting-organizations.
 Preference will be given to applicants with a Bachelor’s degree.
 The following courses must be completed, with a grade of “C” or better, prior to matriculation:

 - Biological Sciences (with lab) – 8 hours